What is a degu?

 They also enjoy toys and chews that they can gnaw on.
 Sticks and small branches made from pear, apple, ash, beech or oak are all great for degus, as are sisal and corn toys.

-Suitable bedding materials for degus include chopped card, paper bedding, dust-extracted hay or kiln-dried wood shanvings, e.g., Bedmax.
+Suitable bedding materials for degus include chopped card, paper bedding, coco fibre liners, aubiose, hemp or kiln-dried wood shavings, e.g., Bedmax.

 IMPORTANT: any bedding or substrates used for degus should be dust-extracted.